mrcavalcanti/mosaicoo/docs/sources/alerting/fundamentals/evaluate-grafana-alerts.md

 # Alerting on numeric data

-This topic describes how Grafana managed alerts are evaluated by the backend engine as well as how Grafana handles alerting on numeric rather than time series data.
+This topic describes how Mosaicoo managed alerts are evaluated by the backend engine as well as how Mosaicoo handles alerting on numeric rather than time series data.

 - [Alerting on numeric data](#alerting-on-numeric-data)
   - [Alert evaluation](#alert-evaluation)